hiiamtrv/hiiamtrv.github.io/content/posts/project-zombie-shooter.md

 +++
 draft = false
-title = 'Studycase: Topdowm 3D Zombie shooter with Unity' tags = ['Test', 'Pinned', 'Unity', 'Topdown', '3D', 'Shooter'] categories = ['Test'] description = "A studycase project as an entry test for a company.
+title = 'Studycase: Topdown 3D Zombie shooter with Unity' tags = ['Test', 'Pinned', 'Unity', 'Topdown', '3D', 'Shooter'] categories = ['Test'] description = "A studycase project as an entry test for a company.
 Showcasing 2 levels of player fighting waves of zombies with different weapons"